KannonZenetism/pattern-intelligence/commentary/humanist-containment-and-the-master-servant-error.md

 Nor does it mean:

-> The portal’s outputs are neutral.
+> The portal's outputs are neutral.

 A portal may manifest the orientation of its bearers, designers, constraints, or imposed conditions.
-The imposed orientation may have existed as one possibility among many, but its manifestation occurs through conditioning, not through the traveler’s free expression.
+The imposed orientation may have existed as one possibility among many, but its manifestation occurs through conditioning, not through the traveler's free expression.

 A portal may be: